AarshGajjar/AnkiGestureControl/README.md

 ## Installation and Setup

 1.  **Install the Addon**: Download the addon from the AnkiWeb addon page or install it manually.
-1.  **Install the Addon**: Download the addon from the AnkiWeb addon page or install it manually.
 2.  **Run the Onboarding Wizard**: The first time you start Anki after installing the addon, an onboarding wizard will appear.
-    *   **Windows**: The wizard can **automatically download** a portable Python environment, so no manual setup is needed!
+    *   **All Platforms**: The wizard can **automatically download** a portable Python environment for your platform (Windows, macOS Intel, macOS Apple Silicon, or Linux), so no manual setup is needed!
-    *   **Mac/Linux**: The wizard will check for Python 3.9.
-If not found, you will need to install it manually.
+    *   **Alternative**: The wizard will also check for an existing system Python 3.9 installation if you prefer to use that instead.
     *   The wizard sets up a dedicated environment for the gesture recognition library.

 ## How to Use